Transcreation: A User's Guide

 So what is it?

-Transcreation, or creative translation, means translation of stuff like advertising, branding materials or marketing communications.
+Transcreation, or creative translation, is crucial for translation of stuff like advertising, branding materials, b2b marketing content or generally speaking any sort of marketing communications.

 Is it any different to any other kind of translation?
 Well, conventionally translation tries to stick pretty close to the original source.
 Which makes sense if you’re working with a text where precision is the priority, like a legal document or industry white paper.